 Mowing a plain home turf is much easier than mowing a slope.
 Let’s get clear about the risks associated with mowing your steep lawn.
 You can’t merely go for mowing without being watchful of some precautions:

 Inspect your land

 Although most people think this is pointless but checking your land before mowing is a must thing to avoid unnecessary injury.
 Check the hazards on the incline like ruts, rocks, bricks or sticks, holes, etc. those could get in the way.
-Get rid of all these obstacles those might cause the machine moving over these rough surfaces resulting in it tipping.
+Get rid of all these obstacles that might cause the machine to move over these rough surfaces resulting in it tipping.

 Wire, ropes, etc. lying on the surface would tangle in the blade of the mower.
 Be alert about these objects; otherwise, they will cause you to get injured while releasing the stuck edge.

 Mow on dry grass

 Though mowing dry grass is not always out of harm’s way for different reasons, wet grass mowing is not ideal as well.
 Well, most importantly, your chance of slipping on wet grass is much higher.